garronej/evt/docs/api/operator.md

 [**Run the example**](https://stackblitz.com/edit/ts-evt-demo-matcher-return-boolean?embed=1&file=index.ts)

-It is important to be sure that your filters always returns a `boolean`, typewise you will be warned it it is not the case but you must be sure that it is actually the case at runtime.
+It is important to be sure that your filter always return a `boolean`, typewise you will be warned it is not the case but you must be sure that it is actually the case at runtime.
 If in doubts use 'bang bang' \( `!!returnedValue` \).
-This note also apply for [Type Gard operators](https://docs.evt.land/api/operator#operator-type-guard).
+This note also applies for [Type Gard operators](https://docs.evt.land/api/operator#operator-type-guard).

 ## Operator - Type guard